ungive/loon/README.md

 but with a very minimal and lightweight implementation behind it, ideal to keep your client small and lean.

+The Go server and C++ client implementation are battle-tested and actively used with [**Music Presence**](https://musicpresence.app), a desktop application to show what you are listening to in your Discord status!

 ## Architecture overview

 There are three main actors with loon: